-As part of the transport problems that have arisen with the diversification of lifestyle in recent years, old people as well as handicapped people with mobility are more and more involved in social activities, but the environment for the transportation for these people has not been sufficiently prepared.
-Especially, barriers on roads obstruct transportation by wheelchair.
-The height of curbs on sidewalks and big slopes on the road become barriers for easy transportation.
+As part of the transport problems that have arisen with the diversification of lifestyle in recent years, old people, as well as handicapped people with mobility, are more and more involved in social activities, but the environment for transportation for these people has not been sufficiently prepared.
+Especially, barriers on roads that obstruct transportation by wheelchairs.
+The height of curbs on sidewalks and big slopes on the road become barriers to easy transportation.
 This situation increases difficulties and anxiety for those using wheelchairs, and it could cause traffic disasters.
-This paper compares the heart beat rates of wheelchair drivers between when operating electric and manual wheelchairs and for different curb heights between sidewalk and road, and it studies the efficacy of electric wheelchairs.
+This paper compares the heartbeat rates of wheelchair drivers when operating electric and manual wheelchairs and for different curb heights between sidewalks and roads, and it studies the efficacy of electric wheelchairs.

 Wheelchairs are a type of medical device that is used to improve accessibility for people who are mobility challenged.
 Wheelchairs are used by people for whom walking is difficult or impossible due to illness like physiological or physical, injury or disability.
 In some form or another, wheelchairs have been used for many thousands of years, but it would not be until the beginning of the twentieth century that a standard wheelchair design would be developed.
 There are a number of different wheelchair designs and models available, but they are basically classified as either manual or electric.

-The Conventional wheelchair usually offers a folding design, so it can be easily transported, and has a steel tubes frame.
+The Conventional wheelchair usually offers a folding design, so it can be easily transported and has a steel tube frame.
 However, to reduce weight aluminum and titanium frames are also used.
-The seat is typically made of vinyl, which is easy to clean wheelchairs, or transport chairs, often look very similar to a self propelled wheelchair; however they do not have hand rims on the rear wheels.
-Instead they are designed to be pushed by someone walking behind the wheelchair.
+The seat is typically made of vinyl, which is easy to clean wheelchairs, or transport chairs, often look very similar to a self-propelled wheelchair; however, they do not have hand rims on the rear wheels.
+Instead, they are designed to be pushed by someone walking behind the wheelchair.
 Often the rear wheels will be much smaller than traditional wheelchairs.

 Advantages Of Manual Wheelchairs